Thebloxers998/GameAUTH_API/README.md

 1. **Start the Server**: Use your package manager to start the server.

-2. **Access the Interface**: The server will start on `http://localhost:3000`.
+2. **Access the Interface**: The server will start on `http://localhost:3000` or something i dont know.
 You can access the NinjaMail interface by navigating to this URL in your web browser.

 ## API Endpoints